sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 A typical workflow takes one or more datasets, cleans them and joins them, and creates an enriched dataset.
 After the enriched dataset is created, you can add additional processors to build machine learning models.

-At a high level, creating a workflow involves the following steps:
+At a high level, the steps invoved in creating a workflow are:

-- *Open the Project where you want to create your workflow*
+- *Open the project where you want to create your workflow*
 - *Click 'Workflows' tab*
 - *Create empty workflow*
 - *Add processors*